qiyfoundation/Qiy-Scheme/Functional Specification.md

-# 6 Personal Data Scenario - All
+# 6 Data Reuse Scenario

 This chapter describes the scenario in full.